Marcondiro/malis-speed-dating/project_update_report_cut.md

 Finally, since our dataset is both highly imbalanced and dimensional, we observed very bad performances in optimization-based algorithms (LR and SVM), as they fail to converge.
 We plan to face these issues by further investigating the relations among some features as well as in the ways indicated in the next section.

 ## Next steps
-- Complete LR and SVM implementation; try new models, and different over-sampling techniques
+- Complete LR and SVM implementation; try new models, and different over-sampling techniques.
-- Enhance the feature interactions function, by considering different combinations of features, and proposing new feature engineering ideas knowing the features meaning in our scenario
+- Enhance the feature interactions function, by considering different combinations of features, and proposing new feature engineering ideas knowing the features meaning in our scenario.
-- Modify the pipeline to support cost-sensitive training (to further reduce the impact of class imbalance)
+- Modify the pipeline to support cost-sensitive training (to further reduce the impact of class imbalance).
-- Implement bias-value decomposition, to better understand our models' performance
+- Implement bias-value decomposition, to better understand our models' performance.

 ## Contribution
 - Marco Cavenati: dataset analysis, cleaning, reshape and features selection.